 They help you keep going without burning out.

-We found a helpful article from the American Heart Association that covers 3 essential techniques for reducing and managing stress.
+We found a helpful article from the American Heart Association that covers three essential techniques for reducing and managing stress.

-It explains how positive self talk, emergency stress stoppers, and go-to stress-busting activities help stop stressful negative thoughts and improve your mood.
+It explains how positive self-talk, emergency stress stoppers, and go-to stress-busting activities help you stop negative, stressful thoughts and improve your mood.

 We highlight the most important points and explain how they help you reduce and manage caregiver stress.